calizarr/PyPipeline/README.md

   - Combine is to concatenate together accession files which have been separated.
   - Deinterleave is to separate a FastQ file into two separate Read 1 and Read 2 files while maintaining order.
-    * Deinterleave now uses findFastq.pl in Tools, it is a perl script used to separate the Reads via capture strings.
+    * Deinterleave now uses deinterleave_fastq.py in Tools, it is a custom python script used to separate the Reads via Biopython.
-    * Usage is specified if you just run perl findFastq.pl
+    * Usage is specified if you just run python deinterleave_fastq.py

-##### 4. Illumina 1.5 Reads: #####

-  - Check if your reads are between Illumina 1.3+ and Illumina 1.8.
-If so, check for "B" quality scores.
-    * If they exist, run QC_Illumina1.5.py and it will trim the reads from the first B onwards.

 ## RUN STEPS: ##